The Bamfield Health Centre is located at 353 Bamfield Road.

 The nurse sometimes leaves the Centre to make house calls or deliveries therefore it is recommended that you call ahead from BMSC before going to the Health Centre.
 Also, note that there is no cell phone service directly outside of the Health Clinic.
 The closest cell phone service spot is just South of the Centre at the top of the hill on Bamfield Rd (above the hotel/pub).

-There are two grocery stores: The Market (east Bamfield) and the Bamfield General Store, (west Bamfield) – both stores sell liquor.
-There is a café, a pub and hotel, a building supply and home hardware store (some rain gear), a marine supply store (some rain/camping gear), 2 automobile gas stations (1 in Bamfield, 1 in Anacla), 2 marine gas stations, 2 campgrounds, 2 community parks, and several B&B’s.
+There are two grocery stores: The Market (east Bamfield) and the Bamfield Mercantile and Marine, (west Bamfield) – both stores sell liquor.
+There is a café, a pub and hotel, a building supply and home hardware store (some rain gear), a marine supply store (some rain/camping gear), 1 automobile gas station (Anacla), 2 marine gas stations, 2 campgrounds, 2 community parks, and several B&B’s.

 There are no banks in Bamfield.
 There is an ATM at The Market and both grocery stores offer cash back.

 All computers in the main computer lab have high-speed internet.
 The Rix centre is equipped with wireless internet.
 Each room in the Buchanan lodge is equipped with two high speed Ethernet ports per room.
-Currently the cabins have no internet capabilities.
+The Cabins also have internet (WiFi).

 At the Instructor/TA meeting at the course start, sign a Declaration Form and hand to University Programs Coordinator to show your intent on making a travel claim.
 Submit all inbound receipts to the UPC.
 All car rentals, ferry reservations, airplane and bus tickets must be in your name.
 Keep all Boarding Passes!